 10 things you need to know before you date a sarcastic girl

 Sarcastic people aren’t cold and heartless; quite the opposite is true.
 We just can’t let people know we have actual feelings.
 Admitting we’re sensitive, emotional people is like kryptonite to a sarcastic person — it destroys our invincibility.

 If you bare your soul to us and tell us a sad story, chances are we’ll make a smart aleck comment lest we burst into tears and prove that under our hard exteriors we have a soft, chewy center.

-3. We really only appreciate compliments where you tell us we’re funny.
+3. Sarcastic women only appreciate compliments where you tell us we’re funny.

 That kind of compliment is golden.
 We eat that up because we think we’re hilarious.
-And we usually have tons of fans who think we’re hilarious, too.
+And we usually have tens of fans who think we’re hilarious, too.

 If you tell us we’re funny, we decide then and there that you’re worthy.
 You “get us” and there is nothing hotter than that.

-4. We want you to dish it right back to us.
+4. Sarcastic women want you to dish it right back to us.